micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 4.md

-But I will come to you [and] shortly, if the Lord is willing, and then I will perceive _and_ understand not what the talk of these puffed up _and_ arrogant spirits amount to, but their force ([^d]the moral power and excellence of soul they really possess).
+But I will come to you [and] shortly, if the Lord is willing, and then I will perceive _and_ understand not what the talk of these puffed up _and_ arrogant spirits amount to, but their force (the moral power and excellence of soul they really possess).